BouyguesTelecom/graphql-mesh-old/CONTRIBUTING.md

 npm install
 ```

-## Usefull commands
+## Useful commands

-* Once you've added your saggers to your [sources](./packages/graphql-mesh/sources/) folder or your [config.yaml](./packages/graphql-mesh/config.yaml) you can start the service with
+* Once you've added your swagger files to your [sources](./packages/graphql-mesh/sources/) folder or your [config.yaml](./packages/graphql-mesh/config.yaml), you can start the service with:

 ```shell
 npm run start
 ```

-* Build docker image 🐳 for local test
+* Build the 🐳 Docker image for local test with:

 ```shell
 cd packages/graphql-mesh && npm run build:local:image